Skyrmion Phase and Non-Fermi Liquid Behavior in Nonsymmorphic Magnetic Weyl Semimetals

-We plot a typical Skyrmion lattice in Fig. \ref{fig2}.
-By applying a in-plane Zeeman field along the $x$-direction, there are two Skyrmions within a magnetic unit cell By choosing $K=0.2$, $\lambda_1=0.1$, and $\lambda_2=\lambda_3=0$ (see Fig. \ref{fig2}a and Fig. \ref{fig2}b), which is consistent with the Skyrmion number $N_s=-2$ within a magnetic unit cell (see Fig. \ref{fig2}d).
+We plot a typical Skyrmion lattice in Fig. \ref{fig2}a.
+By applying {an} in-plane Zeeman field along the $x$-direction, there are two Skyrmions within a magnetic unit cell By choosing $K=0.2$, $\lambda_x=0.1$, and $\lambda_y=\lambda_z=0$ (see Fig. \ref{fig2}a and Fig. \ref{fig2}b), which is consistent with the Skyrmion number $N_s=-2$ within a magnetic unit cell (see Fig. \ref{fig2}d).
 Without the in-plane Zeeman field, the Skyrmion number is zero when applying Zeeman field in the perpendicular direction alone, which is consistent with the condition for the emergence of A-phase observed in the experiments \cite{Tafti2023}.

-The free Weyl semimetal band structure changes drastically by considering the influence of the Skyrmion lattice through the Kondo coupling $H_K$.
-Especially, the Skyrmion lattice will introduce a magnetic Brillouin zone \cite{Yu2025}.
+The free Weyl semimetal band structure changes drastically by considering the influence of the Skyrmion lattice through the Kondo coupling $H_K$. {In particular}, the Skyrmion lattice will introduce a magnetic Brillouin zone \cite{Yu2025}.
 Denote

 where $Q=4\pi/3$ is the norm of the nesting vectors ${\bf Q}_1$ and ${\bf Q}_2$, $ -\frac{\pi}{3}\leq k_x^0,k_y^0\leq \frac{\pi}{3}$, and $-\pi \leq k_z \leq \pi$.
 Then, the Schr\"odinger equation $H|\Psi\rangle=E|\Psi\rangle$ reduces to the Harper equation \cite{Yu2025,Kohmoto1989,Hatsugai1990,Hatsugai1993} (for more details, see Appendix \ref{app2}).